Essence of Bhutan

 Day 05

-Breakfast at the hotel.
-The historic Paro Valley is the center of the activities of our last day of visits, which culminates with a visit to the ‘Tiger’s Nest’, also known as the Taktsang Monastery, one of the most important architectural pieces of Bhutan.
+The historic Paro Valley is the center of the activities of our last day on the country.
+This wonderful travel experience will culminate with a visit to the ‘Tiger’s Nest’, also known as the Taktsang Monastery, one of the most important monuments of Bhutan.
 According to legend, this cliff is where Guru Rinpoche (Padmasambhava) landed on the back of a flying tigress, taking Buddhism to Bhutan from Tibet.

 The trip starts early to avoid the heat of the sun during the two-hour climb to the “Tiger’s Nest” viewpoint, a steep walk past a waterfall and ending between beautiful murals at the main entrance of the monastery.
 If time permits, there is the possibility of going further to visit other remote temples.
 After lunch (included, either a Picnic or in the charming Taktsang café) we will head back to the hotel, where we can rest and enjoy the facilities of the hotel, as well as one of the COMO Shambala treatment (included) for this afternoon.